Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 4-38.
 Nasal cavities.

 The nasal septum separates two nasal cavities (Fig. 4-40).
 For each nasal cavity, there are three nasal conchae and four passages.
-Warm and moist mucosa that lines the entirely nasal structures warms and moistens the air before it is inhaled into the lungs.
+Warm and moist mucosa that lines the entire nasal structures warms and moistens the air before it is inhaled into the lungs.

 The complexity of the nasal cavity is a double-edged sword.
 A disadvantage is that we easily get stuffy nasal cavity due to the inflammation.
-The two nasal cavities take their turns to widen for nasal breathing.

 Fig. 4-39.
 Ethmoid bone.

 Let us observe the coronal plane of the ethmoid bone.
 On either side of the crista galli, the cribriform plate supports the olfactory bulb, a part of I (olfactory nerve).
-The cribriform plate is perforated by foramina for the passage of I, which senses smell in the roof of the nasal cavity.
+The cribriform plate is perforated for the passage of I, which senses smell in the roof of the nasal cavity.